JRL-CARI-CNR-UNIBS/installation/qt_creator_installation.md

 ```console
 ./qt-unified-linux-x64-online.run
 ```
 5. Follow the instructions to install the latest version of Qtcreator.
-Probably it will ask you to log in with your Qt account (or to create one).
+Probably it will ask you to log in with your Qt account (or to create one). **You can skip it starting the installer without internet connection, once the installation is complete you can re-connect**.
 Note that the installer will automatically select to install some unnecessary extensions (more than 10 GB of download).
 Uncheck them, you will download only the IDE (less than 1 GB of download).
 6. Add an alias to ~.bashrc file to be able to launch Qtcreator from the terminal (necessary to work with ROS):
 ```console
 alias qtcreator='~/Qt/Tools/QtCreator/bin/qtcreator'